Show Me the Money (British game show)

-Show Me the Money was a British live afternoon game show that aired on Channel 4 from 6 September 1999 to 17 November 2000.
-The programme featured teams of contestants attempting to grow an imaginary £100,000 investment portfolio on the stock market.
-It was produced by Princess Productions and presented by Louise Noel, with three episodes hosted by [Alice Beer] during Noel's illness.
+Show Me the Money is a live afternoon game show presented by Louise Noel (with the exception of three shows presented by Alice Beer when Louise was ill) which aired on Channel 4 in the UK and ran for two seasons from Monday to Friday between 6 September 1999 and 17 November 2000.
+It was produced by Princess Productions for Channel 4.

 The show won the Royal Television Society award for 1999 in the Features – Daytime category.

 Synopsis

 The premise of the game was for teams to make as much money as possible from an imaginary £100,000 on the Stock Market by the end of the season.
 There were five active teams at any point, each having a day of the week to show their imaginary portfolios and state what they were buying and selling.
 If a team ever had below £90,000 in their imaginary pot at the beginning of their show they were kicked off and a new team brought in to replace them.

 Each team consisted of three members of the public with little or no knowledge of the Stock Exchange.
-[Tom Winnifrith], a professional investor, was on hand to give the teams advise with their portfolio.
+Tom Winnifrith, a professional investor, was on hand to give the teams advise with their portfolio.
 Prior to deciding on what they would buy or sell a Managing Director of a business listed on the Stock Exchange would come on and give a 60-second pitch to the team.

 In addition to the three teams, there was an extra team called "the baby boomers" which were three babies that were given some random letter blocks which, when picked, triggered a buy of that stock and this introducing a random element to the game.

 There was an online game section open to the public during the show which had a £10,000 prize each day.

 Format

-Show Me the Money was broadcast live each weekday afternoon on Channel 4.
-The teams' portfolios were tracked against real market performance throughout the season.

-Each team’s progress was monitored daily, with commentary and analysis provided by financial experts.
-At the end of the season, the team whose portfolio had achieved the highest value was declared the winner.

-The show blended game show competition with real-time financial speculation, offering viewers both entertainment and insight into the workings of the stock market.